dchenk/simple-author-box-1/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress.
 5. A new sub menu item `Simple Author Box` will appear in your main Settings menu.

+== Frequently Asked Questions ==

+= Why does the author box not display on a page? =

+The Simple Author Box plugin was designed to display the author information on posts, categories, tags, etc. The plugin does not work on pages – it was not designed for this, unfortunately.
+Adding the shortcode on a blog page will also not work because the plugin won’t have author information to display/will not know which author information to display.
+Adding the shortcode in a widget that is on a page is another instance when the SAB will not be displayed due to the same reasons.
+You can add it in a widget, but that widget has to be on a single post.

+= Can I remove the SAB from WooCommerce/Category/Tags pages?
+Can I have only on posts? =

+We are working on a feature for this, but in the meantime we have made a plugin containing a small fix for this.
+Please download it from here: <a href="https://www.dropbox.com/s/gdkumeuilogui6g/wp-sab-fix.zip?dl=0">https://www.dropbox.com/s/gdkumeuilogui6g/wp-sab-fix.zip?dl=0</a>
+Then go to your dashboard > Plugins > install and activate it and it will solve it.

+= I have two author boxes.
+How can I hide one? =

+The second author box might be a theme feature and you will need to turn it off from your theme’s options, or hide it with custom CSS.

+= How can I get support? =

+You can get free support either here on the support forums: <a href="https://wordpress.org/support/plugin/simple-author-box">https://wordpress.org/support/plugin/simple-author-box</a>
+Or if you send us an email at <a href="mailto:support@machothemes.com">support@machothemes.com</a>

+= How can I say thanks? =

+You can say thank you by leaving us a review here: <a href="https://wordpress.org/support/plugin/simple-author-box/reviews/#new-post">https://wordpress.org/support/plugin/simple-author-box/reviews/#new-post</a>
+Or you can give back by recommending this amazing plugin to your friends!

 == Screenshots ==

 1. Simple Author Box - Colored icons - squares